FAQ'S ABOUT FUNDING & GRANTS

 Who decides which projects get funded?

 Grant applications are reviewed by the LCHIP staff and professional Review Panels.
 The LCHIP Board of Directors makes the final decisions on all grant funding.
-The 18-member Board of Directors includes two state Senators, two state Representatives, eight members of the public appointed by the Governor and Council, and the heads or designees of the six relevant state agencies: Department of Cultural Resources, Department of Environmental Services, Fish & Game, Department of Resources & Economic Development, Department of Agriculture and Department of Energy & Planning.
+The 18-member Board of Directors includes two state Senators, two state Representatives, eight members of the public appointed by the Governor and Council, and the heads or designees of the six relevant state agencies: Department of Natural and Cultural Resources’ Division of Historical Resources and Division of Forests and Lands; Department of Environmental Services; Department of Fish and Game; Office of Strategic Initiatives; and the Department of Agriculture, Markets and Food.

 Which projects get funded?